aennaco/Windows-11-Automated-Folder-Backup/README.md

 - **Background Execution**: Run the backup process in the background without interfering with your workflow.
 - **Detailed Logging**: Log the backup process to keep track of backup history and any errors encountered.

+## How It Works

+The Windows 11 Automated Backup project consists of the following components:

+1. **0automation_background_process.vbs**: This VBScript runs in the background and serves as the entry point for initiating the backup process.
+It calls the necessary batch (.bat) files to perform the backups.

+2. **OneDrive_backup.bat**: This batch file is responsible for backing up the OneDrive Documents folder.
+It uses the `xcopy` command to copy new or modified files from the source folder to the destination folder.

+3. **Automation_Folder_backup.bat**: Similar to OneDrive_backup.bat, this batch file backs up the Automation Folder to a specified destination.

+4. **Dev_Drive_backup.bat**: This batch file backs up the Dev Drive (VHD) to a specified destination.

+5. **All_Drives_Backup.bat**: This batch file is a master script that calls all the individual backup scripts (OneDrive_backup.bat, Automation_Folder_backup.bat, Dev_Drive_backup.bat) sequentially.
+It provides an easy way to trigger all backups at once.

 ## Getting Started

 To get started with the Windows 11 Automated Backup project, follow these steps: